Incident DetailsCause of Death:

 He and a Columbus police officer were called to investigate and upon locating the subject, about 400 feet south of the Bartholomew and Jackson county line, he surrendered the shotgun without resistance.
 As he was being searched, he pulled a Luger from his hip pocket and shot Trooper Brown twice.

 Trooper Brown, from Columbus, was assigned to the Seymour post.
-He was survived by his wife, son, daughter and a brother, who was a detective with the Columbus Police Department.
+He was survived by his wife, son, daughter, parents and two brothers, one of whom was a detective with the Columbus Police Department.

 • In 2012, a Memorial Mile was designated on State Road 11, from the 44-mile marker to the 45-mile marker, in his honor.